-You Missed a Spot: Is Your Home Spring-Clean Enough to Sell?
+You Missed a Spot: How to Get Your Home Spring-Clean Enough to Sell

-“Our philosophy is you have one chance when you hit the market, so you need to be as clean and pristine as possible,” says longtime Realtor Mary Anne LaHaye, Abio’s Lafayette office team leader in Contra Costa County.
+“Our philosophy is you have one chance when you hit the market, so you need to be as clean and pristine as possible,” says longtime Realtor Mary Anne LaHaye, Abio’s Lafayette office team leader.

 - Clean windows, screens and sills.
 Mary Anne says windows are the first thing she looks at when assessing cleanliness.
 “It makes all the difference in the world to look out a sparkling window into the front yard or backyard.
 It’s also an indication of how well you took care of the house.”
 Hire a pro to save time and avoid bent screens and ladder mishaps.

 - Wipe walls and floorboards.
 If you aren’t repainting, then wipe away fingerprints and scuffs.
 Use a wet cloth with mild soap.
 We also like Mr. Clean Magic Erasers, but they are best for white walls.
 (The product might fade paint colors if you rub too hard.)

 - “Repair” scuffed woodwork.
 Short of refinishing, you can reduce the look of superficial scratches.
 Use Restor-A-Finish on affected spots.
 Or try this DIY remedy and let us know how it works: Mix one part white vinegar and three parts canola oil and rub it into the scuff.

 - De-Stink Do’s.
 Pets, cigarettes, moisture, and last week’s pot roast are scents you might be nose numb to, but they linger and are a big turnoff.
 Open the windows, take out the trash regularly, remove bathroom mold with bleach and water, and give your dog regular baths.